sjtrny/freelens/dataset/DATASET.md

 handles.
 Click a green tag to select it, or an untagged part of the image to clear the selection.
 Leaving a tag with unsaved changes prompts to save, discard, or keep editing.
 Use Save to persist or Cancel to restore all unsaved changes.
-For a tag without a location, use Add bounding box to create an adjustable centered rectangle.
+For a tag without a location, use Add bounding box to create an adjustable square centered in the visible image region and sized for the current zoom.
 Drag inside a box to move the whole region, or hold Shift when starting a corner drag to scale the box proportionally around its opposite corner.
 When zoomed in, drag elsewhere on the image to pan.
-Use Add tag beside the tag-list heading to start an unsaved tag with a centered box ready for adjustment.
+Use Add tag beside the tag-list heading to start an unsaved tag with the same visible-region box ready for adjustment.
 Leave its message blank if it cannot be determined.
 Scrolling over the image zooms around the pointer without an upper zoom limit.
 Tag edits also update the square, perspective-corrected preview below the details.
 Tag edits are validated and atomically replace `dataset/evaluation.json` directly in the repository through Compose's writable `./dataset:/app/dataset` bind mount.
 Every other application path remains read-only.

 Compose runs as UID/GID 1000 by default.
 On Linux, override these values if the checkout has a different owner.
 If Docker runs outside a development container, also set